 In English, to train is typically associated with working on some sporting fitness or technique (‘I have a 10km race next month – I need to train’).
 Another use is when you teach someone how to do a particular task or job (e.g. I trained my dog to sit).

 For improving verbal skills, however, use ‘practise’.
-If you want to say ‘Musim trenovat anglictinu’, say – I must practice my English.
+If you want to say ‘Musim trenovat anglictinu’, say – I must practise my English.